-- federal programs that provide assistance to public schools to achieve excellence and to meet the needs of students at the pre-k through post-secondary levels, including those who are English Language Learners or who have special needs; - federal programs to enhance educational programs and improve student performance in all curricular areas; - a "whole child" approach to learning, teaching and community engagement that encourages parental and community involvement in all aspects of a child's education; addressing multiple dimensions such as students' physical, social, and emotional health and well-being; ensures equity, adequacy, and sustainability in resources and quality among public schools and districts; and ensures that students are actively engaged in a wide variety of experiences and settings within and outside the classroom; - programs that promote the infusion of the arts and design into student learning of science, technology, engineering and math as a means of fostering student creativity, innovation, and inventiveness; - programs that provide all students--pre-kindergarten through graduate school--support in developing advanced critical thinking and information literacy skills and mastery of new digital tools: - programs and policies\designed to achieve equity in education funding, resources, and opportunities; - federal programs to assist schools in educational reform and restructuring efforts; - programs to provide assistance to local school districts to provide optimum class size; - federal programs designed to increase the high school graduation rate and to ensure that students remain in school through the completion of high school graduation while ensuring that all pathways to post-secondary learning are developmentally appropriate for individual learners; - federal programs that promote GED or high school completion for all, including incarcerated individuals: - federal programs that promote taking college aptitude tests prior to senior year in high school; - programs that equitably assist schools and communities in rural and urban areas to meet the unique needs of their students; - education programs that ensure equitable educational opportunities for English Language Learners and migrant students; - adequate funding for programs and personnel in the overseas schools for the dependents of military personnel; - broadening the criteria by which pedagogical practices, are evaluated and approved for federal funding; - a nationwide cohesive protocol to expedite the confidential informational exchange/transfer of all student records between education settings; - including school library/media programs taught by a certified or licensed media specialist (teacher/librarian) in the list of core subject areas in any education legislation;

-allowing students who successfully meet the state's graduation requirements to be counted appropriately for federal accountability purposes as graduates not drop-outs if it takes the student more than four years to graduate.
+- federal programs that provide assistance to public schools to achieve excellence and to meet the needs of students at the pre-K through postsecondary levels, including those who are English Language Learners or who have special needs; - federal programs to enhance educational programs and improve student performance in all curricular areas; - 9 • a "whole child" approach to learning, teaching, and community engagement that encourages parental and community 10 involvement in all aspects of a child's education; addressing multiple dimensions such as students' physical, social, and emotional 11 health and well-being; ensures equity, adequacy, and sustainability in resources and quality among public schools and districts; 12 and ensures that students are actively engaged in a wide variety of experiences and settings within and outside the classroom; - programs that promote the infusion of the arts and design into student learning of science, technology, engineering, and math as a means of fostering student creativity, innovation, and inventiveness; - programs that provide all students-pre-kindergarten through graduate school-support in developing advanced critical thinking and information literacy skills, and mastery of new digital tools; - programs and policies designed to achieve equity in education funding, resources, and opportunities; - federal programs to assist schools in educational reform and restructuring efforts that include educator, parental, and community engagement; - 20 • programs to provide assistance to local school districts to provide optimum class size; - 21 • federal programs designed to increase the high school graduation rate and to ensure that students remain in school through 22 the completion of high school graduation while ensuring that all pathways to postsecondary learning are developmentally 23 appropriate for individual learners; - federal programs that promote GED or high school completion for all, including incarcerated individuals; - federal programs that promote taking college aptitude tests prior to senior year in high school; - programs that equitably assist schools and communities in rural and urban areas to meet the unique needs of their students; - education programs that ensure equitable educational opportunities for English Language Learners and migrant students; - 28 • adequate funding for programs and personnel in the overseas schools for the dependents of military personnel; - 29 broadening the criteria by which pedagogical practices are evaluated and approved for federal funding; - a nationwide cohesive protocol to expedite the confidential informational exchange/transfer of all student records between education settings; - including school library/media programs taught by a certified or licensed media specialist (educator/librarian) in the list of core subject areas in any education legislation; - allowing students who successfully meet the state's graduation requirements to be counted appropriately for federal accountability purposes as graduates, not drop-outs, if it takes the student more than four years to graduate; - science education that is based solely on scientific theory, empirically collected evidence, scientific methodology, and/or consensus within the scientific community. - full-service public community schools that have high-quality teaching and learning; inclusive leadership with a school stakeholder problem-solving team, including a Community School Coordinator; strong and proven culturally relevant curriculum; positive behavior practices which include restorative justice; family and community partnerships; and coordinated and integrated community support services.